leigero/pour-decisions/apps/tonic-docs/README.md

 # Tonic Docs Playground

 This lightweight docs site showcases the Tonic design system in isolation.
-It renders core HTML primitives (typography, buttons, forms, layout, dialogs, utilities) using the shared SCSS that lives in `libs/tonic`.
+It renders core HTML primitives (typography, buttons, forms, layout, dialogs, utilities) using the shared SCSS living in `libs/tonic`.

 ## Getting Started